afpineda/OpenSourceSimWheelESP32/doc/hardware/ui/LEDStrips/LEDStrips_en.md

   Default is red.
 - 7th (optional): bar color to notify current bite point (RGB).
   Pass zero to disable.
 Default is white.
+- 8th (optional): display mode (left to right, right to left, center to edges, or edges to center).
+  A constant in the `revLightsMode_t` enumeration.
+  Default is left to right.

 ### Race flags